Understanding Herbal Preparations- Decoctions

 What if my herbal blend contains hard and soft materials?

-If we infuse soft herbs and make a decotion with hot, what do we do when we want to drink both in one drink?
+If we infuse soft herbs and make a decoction with hard ones, what do we do when we want to drink both in one drink?
 There are several schools of thought on this.
-The preferred method is to first create a decotion with the hard materials and add in the soft after the water has cooled.
+The preferred method is to first create a decoction with the hard materials, then add the soft materials after the water has cooled.
 If the herbs are already mixed in a pre-made blend, the most common suggestion is to stick with a long infusion.
-The infusion won't extract as many benefits from the hard herbs as a decotion would but it won't damage the soft herbs like a decotion might.
-A little bit of research about each herb will also help give you more information on the best way to prepare them.
+The infusion won't extract as many benefits from the hard herbs as a decoction would, but it won't damage the soft herbs like a decoction might.
+A little bit of research on each herb will also help you learn the best way to prepare them.